pnp/cli-microsoft365/docs/docs/sample-scripts/spo/remove-siteCollection-admin-user.md

 ---
 tags:
+  - cleanup
-  - Security
+  - security
-  - Users
+  - sites
-  - Cleanup
+  - users
 ---

 # Remove a Site Collection Admin User from all Site Collections